ON THIS PAGE: You will learn about the different ways doctors use to treat children with this type of cancer. To see other pages, use the menu.

 Who have had a stem cell transplantation without the neuroblastoma growing or spreading.

-In a Children’s Oncology Group clinical trial, children without evidence of active disease following stem cell transplantation and radiation received either RA alone, or RA and anti-GD2 monoclonal antibody ch14:18 and cytokines.
+In a Children’s Oncology Group clinical trial, children without evidence of active disease following stem cell transplantation and radiation received either RA alone, or RA and anti-GD2 monoclonal antibody dinutuximab (Unituxin) and cytokines.
 The patients who received the immunotherapy and RA lived longer and had fewer recurrences than those who were treated with RA alone.
 Immunotherapy and RA is now a part of the standard treatment for patients with high-risk neuroblastoma.
-Based on the results of this study, the U.S. Food and Drug Administration (FDA) approved dinutuximab (Unituxin) as part of first-line therapy for children patients with high-risk neuroblastoma.
+Based on the results of this study, the U.S. Food and Drug Administration (FDA) approved dinutuximab (Unituxin) in March 2015 as part of first-line therapy for children with high-risk neuroblastoma.

 Learn more about the basics of immunotherapy .